mattermost/docs/source/about/cloud-subscriptions.rst

 Invoices appear in the Customer Portal immediately after the billing period ends.

-Billing periods begin at 12 AM UTC on the first day of each calendar month and end at 11:59 PM UTC on the final day of the same calendar month, at which time subscription costs are calculated, and a credit card charge is automatically attempted.
 It may take up to a day for our billing systems to calculate, charge your credit card, and issue your invoice.
 Once charges are completed, the invoice will show as *Paid*.
 The invoice is a downloadable PDF file.

 If there's a payment failure, your invoice will show *Payment Failed*.
 Please review the accuracy of your credit card information in **Payment Information**.
 Unresolved failed payments may result in a delinquency and an interruption to your subscription.